top of page

 • Replacing thick throws and cushions with lighter fabrics.
 Linen, cotton, or soft knits in neutral or pastel shades work well.

-• Changing curtains to lighter materials or colors.
+• Changing curtains to lighter materials or colours.
 This lets in more natural light and brightens the room.

 • Adding textured pillows in subtle patterns.
 This keeps the space interesting without overwhelming it.